Why?

 echo "${ML_PROJECT_NAME}"

-docker build -t $ML_PROJECT_NAME .
+docker build -t $ML_PROJECT_NAME .run.sh:

 #!/usr/bin/env bash